peteroupc/MailLib/api/com.upokecenter.mail.DataUris.md

  Extracts the data from a Data URI (uniform resource identifier) in the form of a byte array.
 * `static byte[] DataUriBytes​(java.net.URI uri)`<br>
- Not documented yet.
+ Extracts the data from a Data URI (uniform resource identifier) in the form of a byte array, where the Data URI is given as a URI object.
 * `static MediaType DataUriMediaType​(java.lang.String uri)`<br>
- Extracts the media type from a Data URI (uniform resource identifier).
+ Extracts the media type from a Data URI (uniform resource identifier) in the form of a text string.
 * `static MediaType DataUriMediaType​(java.net.URI uri)`<br>
- Not documented yet.
+ Extracts the media type from a Data URI (uniform resource identifier) in the form of a URI object.
 * `static java.lang.String MakeDataUri​(byte[] bytes,
            MediaType mediaType)`<br>
  Encodes data with the given media type in a Data URI (uniform resource